hphelion/documentation/hz.gettingstarted.md

 4. Click "Edit Rules" for the security group you just created under "Actions" in the right-hand navigation to customize security group rules.

 **Talk to Steve:  When I create a Security Group, the parameters have "Egress" listed twice under "Direction.
 One with ether type IPv6, the other IPv4.
-Both have IP Protocol "Any, etc. Go over what someone would put there and why if creating own security group.**
+Both have IP Protocol "Any," etc. Go over what someone would put there and why if creating own security group.**

 5. Click "+Add Rule" in the right hand navigation.
-In the "Add Rule" make selections for the three security group parts.
+In the "Add Rule" box make selections for the three security group parts.

-6. Select "Custom TCP Rule" - A rule template or rules you create: Either Custom TCP Rule; Custom UDP Rule; or Custom ICMP Rule.
+6. Click the "Rule" drop-down box and make a selection. **What should we advise here?**

+7. Click the "Direction" drop-down box and select "Egress" to designate outbound traffic or "Ingress" to designate inbound traffic.

-2. Open Port/Port Range: You can choose to open either a single port or a range of ports for TCP and UDP rules.
-When you select "Port Range" you have space to provide the start and endports for the range.
-When you slect ICMP rules, you must specify an ICMP type and code in the spaces provided.
+8. Select "Port" to open a single port, or "Port Range" to specify a range from the drop-down under "Open Port."
+Enter the port number or start and end port numbers based on your selection.
+You can choose to open either a single port or a range of ports for TCP and UDP rules.

-3. Remote: For this rule, you must specify the source of allowed traffic in either the form of an IP address block (CIDR) or through a source group (security group).
-Selecting a security group as the source allows any instance in that security group access to any other instance through the Remote rule.
+9. Select "CIDR" or "Security Group" from the drop-down under "Remote" to specify the source of the allowed traffic for the rule.
+If CIDR, enter an IP address block under "CIDR."
+If "Security Group," select the name from the drop-down box, then designate IPv4 or IPv6 under "Ether Type."
+If you do not already know you are using IPv6, select IPv4.
+Selecting a security group as the source allows any instance in that security group access to any other instance through the "Remote" rule.

 ###Organize and manage HP Cloud Access## {#Identity}